crossminer/FOCUS/README.md

 # FOCUS

-This repository contains the source code implementation of FOCUS and the datasets used to replicate the experimental results of our ICSE'19 paper:
+This repository contains the source code implementation of FOCUS and the datasets used to replicate the experimental results of our paper submitted to the IEEE Transactions on Software Engineering:

+_Recommending API Function Calls and Code Snippets to Support Software Development_

+Authors: Phuong T. Nguyen, Juri Di Rocco, Claudio Di Sipio, Davide Di Ruscio, and Massimiliano Di Penta

+which is an extension of the following paper paper, which has been accepted and published in the Proceedings of the 41st International Conference on Software Engineering (ICSE 2019):

 _FOCUS: A Recommender System for Mining API Function Calls and Usage Patterns_

-Phuong T. Nguyen, Juri Di Rocco, Davide Di Ruscio, Lina Ochoa, Thomas Degueule, Massimiliano Di Penta
+Phuong T. Nguyen, Juri Di Rocco, Davide Di Ruscio, Lina Ochoa, Thomas Degueule, and Massimiliano Di Penta

 A pre-print version of the paper is available [here](https://hal.archives-ouvertes.fr/hal-02023023/document).